What are PURLs?

 What sources are used to nominate Potential PURLs?

 In addition, nominations are accepted from any peer-reviewed medical journal or pre-synthesized evidence-based source.
-Our goal is to identify every research study that should lead to a change in practice for family physicians and other primary care clinicians so if we have missed any studies through our formal surveillance systems, we want to hear about them.
+Our goal is to identify every research study that should lead to a change in practice for family clinicians and other primary care clinicians so if we have missed any studies through our formal surveillance systems, we want to hear about them.
 If we have missed a study we will review it and seriously consider it as a PURL.

 Contact the PURLs Project Manager at [email protected], for more information.
-To find the latest PURL published in JFP, click here.